 - If you don’t think you qualify for a Chapter 7 bankruptcy, see our chapter 13 bankruptcy attorneys in Chicago to find out what options are available to you.
 We work hard to help you achieve the financial freedom you need to get out of debt and improve your credit for a more solid financial future

 When you complete your plan with your Wisconsin chapter 13 attorney, you can rebuild your credit.
 You can get some credit right away.
 Your credit score will improve.
 We’ll help you check your credit report to make sure that everything is reported correctly.
 If credit reports are wrong, we will sue the creditors for money and to make them correct your credit report.

-Your Lakelaw chapter 13 bankruptcy lawyers are with you for the long run. (link to page 1 endorsement saying how we were there for our clients 5 years later).
+Your Lakelaw chapter 13 bankruptcy lawyers are with you for the long run.

 Frequently Asked Questions About Chapter 13